 - things we want to manifest in our lives, the list goes on…

 The payoff of shadow work is regaining your confidence, achieving transformation, healing and learning to love yourself for who you actually are.
-It’s truly the ultimate act of light work, and deepest form of Self Love.
+It’s truly the ultimate act of light work, and the deepest form of Self Love.

 Action is paramount because it’s what separates an idea from reality.